ArdanOzekinci/Python---Gmail-Sorter-Using-Gmail-API-v0.2/README.md

 PROJECT STILL IN DEVELOPMENT

 Next Steps:
-1. The program does not achieve 100% accuracy; I am working on addressing issues related to misclassification.
+1. The program does not achieve 100% accuracy; I am working on addressing issues related to a lack of classification.

 2. I plan to implement a different methodology for auto-labeling, as the current version is not very accessible or user-friendly.